-- Ÿ MN-001 for the treatment of bronchial asthma, which has completed Phase II testing and for which we plan to initiate a Phase III clinical program by the end of 2006: - Ÿ MN-221 for the treatment of status asthmaticus, for which we plan to initiate a Phase II clinical trial during the fourth quarter of 2006; - Ÿ MN-166 for the treatment of multiple sclerosis, which is in a two year randomized, double-blind, placebo-controlled multi-center Phase II clinical trial in eastern Europe, and for which enrollment was completed in early 2006.
-One year results are anticipated in the first quarter of 2007; - Ý MN-001 for the treatment of interstitial cystitis, which is in a pivotal design Phase II/III clinical trial in the U.S. Enrollment was completed in August 2006 and results are anticipated in early 2007;
+- Ÿ MN-001 for the treatment of bronchial asthma, which has completed Phase II testing and for which we initiated a Phase III clinical program in the fourth quarter of 2006; - Ÿ MN-221 for the treatment of status asthmaticus, for which we initiated a Phase II clinical trial in the fourth quarter of 2006; - Ý MN-166 for the treatment of multiple sclerosis, which is in a two year randomized, double-blind, placebo-controlled multi-center Phase II clinical trial in eastern Europe, and for which enrollment was completed in early 2006.
+One year results are anticipated in the first quarter of 2007; - Y MN-001 for the treatment of interstitial cystitis, for which we completed a Phase II/III clinical trial in the first quarter of 2007;

-- Ÿ MN-029 for the treatment of solid tumors, for which we currently have one Phase I clinical trial ongoing in the United States and have completed one Phase I clinical trial during the second quarter of 2006, and for which we plan to initiate Phase II/III studies in ovarian and non-small cell lung solid tumor cancers by the end of 2006; - Ÿ MN-305 for the treatment of Generalized Anxiety Disorder, for which we completed a Phase II/III clinical trial during the second quarter of 2006 (in addition, our licensor of MN-305 has completed an early Phase II clinical trial for anxiety disorders in Japan); - Ÿ MN-221 for the treatment of preterm labor, for which a Phase Ib clinical study to investigate the pharmacokinetic profile of MN-221 in healthy pregnant women was initiated in the third quarter of 2006; - Ÿ MN-246 for the treatment of urinary incontinence, which is in a double-blind, randomized, placebo-controlled, single escalating dose Phase I clinical trial in healthy volunteers; - Ÿ MN-447 for the treatment of thrombotic disorders, which is in preclinical development; and - Ÿ MN-462 for the treatment of thrombotic disorders, which is in preclinical development.
+- Ÿ MN-029 for the treatment of solid tumors, for which we currently have one Phase I clinical trial ongoing in the United States and have completed one Phase I clinical trial during the second quarter of 2006, and for which we plan to initiate Phase II/III studies in ovarian and non-small cell lung solid tumor cancers in the first quarter of 2007; - Ÿ MN-305 for the treatment of Generalized Anxiety Disorder, for which we completed a Phase II/III clinical trial during the second quarter of 2006 (in addition, our licensor of MN-305 has completed an early Phase II clinical trial for anxiety disorders in Japan); - Y MN-221 for the treatment of preterm labor, for which a Phase Ib clinical study to investigate the pharmacokinetic profile of MN-221 in healthy pregnant women was initiated in the third quarter of 2006; - Ÿ MN-246 for the treatment of urinary incontinence, which is in a double-blind, randomized, placebo-controlled, single escalating dose Phase I clinical trial in healthy volunteers; - Ÿ MN-447 for the treatment of thrombotic disorders, which is in preclinical development; and - Ÿ MN-462 for the treatment of thrombotic disorders, which is in preclinical development.